xiyuy98/stat-992-blog-post/README.md

 They both have a gap between the third and the forth eigenvalue, so there are at least 3 reasonable classes here.
 We can pick $k = 3$, and plot their top three principal components in Figure 3.
 For the figure on the left, there are clear
-$L$???shapes in each scatter plots.
-However for the figure on the right, the scatter plot on the left bottom corner doesn't have a prefect $L$???shape which indicates the rank greater than 3.
+$L$-shapes in each scatter plots.
+However for the figure on the right, the scatter plot on the left bottom corner doesn't have a prefect $L$-shape which indicates the rank greater than 3.
 Indeed, it's unreliable to guess the rank k by simply observing the gap on the scree plot, so we redo the clustering by analyzing the paper abstracts using bag-of-words, and we don't mind the eigengap in this way.

+Figure 3: The scatter plots for the three leading principal components.
+The figure on left corresponds to the inCitaion adjacent matrix $A$, the figure on right corresponds to the outCitaion adjacent matrix $\hat{A}$.

+For the inCitation network, we find 3 meaningful clusters(see Figure 4).

+* V1: statistics
+* V2: proteomics
+* V3: genetics

+For the outCitation network, we find 7 meaningful clusters(see Figure 5).

+* V1: hypothesis testing
+* V2: proteomics
+* V3: gene expression
+* V4: genetic variations in human
+* V5: genetic variations in plant
+* V6: regression
+* V7: DNA methylation

+These two clustering results are consistent since V1&V6 in Figure 5 is in statistics field and V3-V5&V7 are in genetics field.
+However the latter one provide more detailed clusters.

+Figure 5: The bag-of-words reults with k = 7.
+Each column contains the top twenty representative words in the cluster.

+## References

+[1] Yoav Benjamini and Yosef Hochberg.
+Controlling the false discovery rate: a practical and powerful approach to multiple testing.
+Journal of the Royal statistical society: series B (Methodological), 57(1):289-300, 1995.

+[2] Karl Rohe and Muzhe Zeng.
+Vintage factor analysis with varimax performs statistical inference. arXiv preprint arXiv:2004.05387, 2020.

+[3] Song Wang and Karl Rohe.
+Don't mind the (eigen) gap.